supabase/storage-js/README.md

 #### Handling Files

-- Uploads a file to an existing bucket:
+- Upload a file to an existing bucket:

   ```js
   const fileBody = ...; // load your file here